asciikeyboard/nba-datalake/README.md

 -Go back to the Cloudshell window and paste the contents inside the file.

-3. Find the line of code under #Sportsdata.io configurations that says "api_key" paste your api key inside the quotations

-4. Press ^X to exit, press Y to save the file, press enter to confirm the file name
+3. Press ^X to exit, press Y to save the file, press enter to confirm the file name

 # Step 3: Create .env file
 1. In the CLI (Command Line Interface), type